Chapter 2 : Brotherly Love

-“You’re a quick one, you are,” answered George sarcastically.
-“But yeah, you take one of these little treasures and alter any part of your appearance that you like – I’ve covered all the major areas, I think.
+“Exactly!”
+George beamed.
+“You take one of these little treasures and alter any part of your appearance that you like – I’ve covered all the major areas, I think.
 Hair color, eye color, height, width.
 Even got some for removing freckles and changing the shape of your facial features.”

 “How long ‘til it wears off?” asked Harry.

 “About an hour, but you can take more than one to make the effect last longer.”